Babu Mohan

-Pally Babu Mohan known as Babu Mohan is an Indian actor and politician from Bharatiya Janata Party.
+Pally Babu Mohan commonly known as Babu Mohan is an Indian actor and politician formerly from the Bharatiya Janata Party.
 He prominently works in Telugu films as a comedian and is a former Minister for Labour in Andhra Pradesh.
 He won Nandi Award for Best Male Comedian for his role in Mamagaru.

 Early life

 Babu Mohan was born in Beerolu, Khammam district of Telangana, India.
 His father was a teacher.
 He worked as a government employee in the revenue department of Andhra Pradesh.
 He later left this job to pursue his interest in films.

 Film career

 Babu Mohan debuted in the film Ee Prasnaku Baduledi, followed by Ahuthi (directed by Kodi Ramakrishna), Ankusam and then a comedy character in Mamagaru.
 The last of these established his reputation as a comedian.
 After this film, Babu Mohan and Kota Srinivasa Rao developed a comedy partnership and are one of the most celebrated duos, for which many producers created special characters.
 The pair played in Mayalodu, Rajendrudu Gajendrudu, and other films, the majority of which were directed by S. V. Krishna Reddy.

 Babu Mohan also paired with Brahmanandam.
-Their films include Hello Brother, Varasudu, Allari Alludu, Pedarayudu, Paradesi, Appula Appa Rao and Jamba Lakidi Pamba.
+Their films include Hello Brother, Varasudu, Allari Alludu, Inspector Ashwini, Pedarayudu, Paradesi, Appula Appa Rao and Jamba Lakidi Pamba.